Summer 2020: June 15 – July 24

 You’ll learn from professional storytellers — writers and illustrators alike.
 While many professors have attended Hollins in the past, many travel from all over the world to teach in this unique program.

-Our Scholar-in-Residence, Katherine Capshaw, is professor of English at the University of Connecticut.
-She is the author of Civil Rights Childhood: Picturing Liberation in African American Photobooks and Children’s Literature of the Harlem Renaissance.
+Our Scholar-in-Residence, Kenneth Kidd, is professor of English at the University of Florida, where he teaches courses in children’s literature and media.
 Read more about our summer faculty members in residence.

 Cost & Applying